andreas-schoch/dominoscript/readme.md

 When the IP encounters a [STR](#str) instruction, it will parse the next dominos as characters of a string.
 How that works exactly is explained in more detail in the description of the instruction.

 > It is important to understand that <ins>internally</ins> everything in DominoScript is represented as signed 32-bit integers and <ins>externally</ins> everything is represented by the dots on the domino pieces.
-<br><br>Internally strings are just <ins>null-terminated sequences of integers representing unicode characters</ins>.
+<br><br>Internally strings are just <ins>null-terminated sequences of integers representing Unicode characters</ins>.
 It is your job as the developer to keep track of what items on the stack are numbers and what are characters of a string.

 You can use any instruction on characters of a "string" but most of them will not distinguish between what is a number and a character.
 There are only 3 instructions which are specifically for handling strings: [STR](#str), [STRIN](#strin), [STROUT](#strout).

-For convenience and clarity in examples I will often represent unicode characters like this:
+For convenience and clarity in examples I will often represent Unicode characters like this:

 ```
 [..., 'NUL', 's', 'e', 'y']